Spiral Motion Yoga and Metabolic Health (Part Five): the Dopamine Disconnect

 Scroll on to soak up the crux of this post, then head over to its continuation – Sliding Doors, Slow Rewards – exploring the power of yoga and mindfulness practices to balance dopamine and metabolism for healthy seasonal transitions.

 As I was listening to this concept, it occurred to me that it has been floating around in the media for years under various avatars (eg, habit stacking).
 I just always wrote it off.
 As an Ashtanga yoga practitioner, it didn't resonate with my sacred, six-days per week practice.
-My motto was always go big or don't bother.

 However, since becoming a parent, I have felt this massive tension, always near breaking point, never "having time" for my practice and feeling the kind of guilt/depression that only recovering Ashtangis (and maybe Catholics) can relate to.